E A R T H

 On the sixth day, the dust of Earth brings forth man and beast and creeping thing.

 On the seventh day, God ended his work, and God rested.
 The physical creation of God is now complete.
 It came from light.
-And the light abides in the bosom of God.
+The light abides in the bosom of God.
+The light is God.

 Line of Sight